tinymce/tinymce-docs/components/dialog/overview.md

   ]
 };
 ```
-> Insert Table: tabs: Array of tab configurations.
+**Tabs:** Array of tab configurations.
 Each tab has a title which is used to reference the tab.
 The items property in the tab configuration takes a list of components and works the same way as a Panel.
 We can programmatically switch to a tab by calling dialogApi.showTab(‘title’), see dialogApi for more details

 ### Button